Ways to Reduce What You Spend on Groceries

-Groceries make up one of the largest portions of our monthly budgets, and shopping for groceries can become such a habit, that we don’t look for ways as often as we should to spend less on food and household.
+Groceries make up one of the largest portions of our monthly budgets.
+Shopping for groceries can become such a habit, that we don’t look for ways as often as we should to spend less on food and household items.

 Here are few tips for minimizing your “sticker shock” at the grocery store checkout stand.

 When deciding upon which package to buy (whether boxed cereal, tissue paper, toothpaste, or other such consumable product), don’t just compare the total price.
 Look for, or figure out, the cost per ounce or the unit cost.